daniel-dabrowski-177/mr-pancake/README.md

 # MrPancake

-Mr. Pancake is an original restaurant-themed web application.
-It is the restaurant's website and also an online store where you can browse the products offered, learn about the history of its establishment, obtain the company's contact information, share your opinion, check the opening hours, location of the company, and browse and order products with home delivery.
+Mr. Pancake is an original restaurant-themed web application.It is the restaurant's website and also an online store where you can browse the products offered, learn about the history of its establishment, obtain the company's contact information, share your opinion, check the opening hours, location of the company, and browse and order products with home delivery.

 # Live version of a project